KlausLoeffelmann/MvvmForms/README.md

 If you're maintaining an open source project under GPL, and you want to use it.
 Go ahead: Fork it, change it modify it, and sell it along with your Open Source App.
 That's Open Source!
 As long your Application which links to it, or uses classes which derive from MvvmForms is also GPL, that is perfectly OK.
 But, if you're managing a propriety close source solution, and you want to use (link to, derive from) MvvmForms, you have to obtain one license per active developer.

-Oh, and as long as it is in Beta - it's free, and you got a GoLive licence!
+Oh, and as long as it is in Beta - it's free, and you've got a GoLive licence!

 ## Can I contribute?